Celery – The Best Vegetable for the HeartReading time: 8 min

 A lower risk of heart disease is linked to diets rich in fibrous foods like celery.

-Celery contains many vitamins and minerals, including potassium and calcium, which are crucial for heart health.
+Celery contains many vitamins and minerals, including potassium and calcium, crucial for heart health.
 It also has a high water content.

 Possibly helps memory

-In a 2017 animal study, celery extract was found to appear to improve cognitive performance related to aging and sadness.
+In a 2017 animal study, celery extract appeared to improve cognitive performance related to aging and sadness.

 Another study confirmed that participants with dementia and Alzheimer’s disease benefited from the neuroprotective effects of celery extract.